AMFTech512/austinfay.com/content/blog/20231112_starting-a-blog/index.md

 By the time I had started building the blog, I had already started building my personal website using [11ty](https://www.11ty.dev/).
 I decided to use 11ty because it was the easiest for me.
 Configuration files are written in JSON, templates can be written in a variety of different templating languages, it uses npm for its tooling (though I opted to use [bun](https://bun.sh)), and most importantly, it easily converts mardown files into html files using your templates.
 I didn't think it was worth using some fancy framework like Next or Nuxt because I figured that everything would be statically generated, and if I need a fancy UI framework, I can just include it later.
 The goal with this site is to keep it stupid simple.

-To host the the actual site, I opted for [Netflify](https://netlify.com).
+To host the the actual site, I opted to use [Netflify](https://netlify.com).
 This goes along with the theme of simplicity for this project.
 All you have to do to get started is upload a folder with static files, and Bob's your uncle.
 Netlify also has a build feature that allows you to run a build script when you push to a git repository (a feature that I ended up utilizing), but we'll get into that later.

 ## Getting started with 11ty